NikiforovAll/keycloak-authorization-services-dotnet/docs/admin-rest-api/admin-api.spec.md

 # admin-api (Service Client)

 Here is an configuration file for admin-api client.

+> [!IMPORTANT]
-Note, you might need to assign master realm roles after export separately.
+> You need to assign master realm roles after export separately, otherwise you will get 403 error.

 ```json
 {